-Completing clinical trials for CGuard EPS in the United States require meeting a number of regulatory requirements and must be conducted in compliance with the FDA's IDE regulations.
+Completing clinical trials for CGuard, SwitchGuard or any other product we develop in the United States require meeting a number of regulatory requirements and must be conducted in compliance with the FDA's IDE regulations.
 Failure to maintain compliance with IDE regulations could have a material adverse effect on our business.

-Clinical trials involve use of a medical device candidate (or drug, biological, or other product candidate, as applicable) on human subjects under the supervision of qualified investigators in accordance with current Good Clinical Practices, including the requirement that all research subjects provide informed consent for their participation in the clinical study.
+Clinical trials involve use of a medical device on human subjects under the supervision of qualified investigators in accordance with current Good Clinical Practices, including the requirement that all research subjects provide informed consent for their participation in the clinical study.
 The FDA classifies medical device candidates into "significant risk" and "non-significant risk" devices.
 Significant risk devices present a potential for serious risk to the health, safety, or welfare of a subject.
 Examples may include implants, devices that support or sustain human life, and devices that are substantially important in diagnosing, curing, mitigating, or treating disease or in preventing impairment to human health.
 If a medical device candidate presents a significant risk, an IDE application must be submitted and approved prior to commencing any human clinical trials in the United States in connection with such device.
-The FDA may approve, conditionally approve, or deny an IDE or it may require further information and, thus, delay approval.
-On September 8, 2020, we received IDE approval for CGuardTM Carotid Stent System, CARENET-III.